It’s obvious that the need for daily internet access is here to stay and that this need will only continue to grow.

 What is digital accessibility?

 “Every user deserves a first-rate digital experience on the web.
-Someone with a disability must be able to experience web-based services, content and other digital products with the same successful outcome as those without disabilities,” according to GAAD, the Global Accessibility Awareness Day organization.
+Someone with a disability must be able to experience web-based services, content and other digital products with the same successful outcome as those without disabilities,” according to the Global Accessibility Awareness Day (GAAD) organization.

-Making a website more accessible can be as simple as adding alternative text on images and videos should always have captions.
+According to ADA rules, making a website more accessible can be as simple as adding alternative text on images.
+All videos should have captions.
+There are several free tools that can help designers and developers test the accessibility of their pages:

 Who is affected by inaccessibility?

-Digital access is necessary because 61 million adults in the U.S. live with a disability, according to the Centers for Disease Control (CDC).
+Digital access is necessary because 70 million adults in the U.S. live with a disability, according to the Centers for Disease Control (CDC).
 That is 1 in 4 adults.

 These issues sometimes lead to disparities in who has access to technology.

-Another Pew Research study found that “62% of adults with a disability say they own a desktop or laptop computer, compared with 81% of those without a disability.”
+The same study found that “62% of adults with a disability say they own a desktop or laptop computer, compared with 81% of those without a disability.”

 Accessibility features and assistive technology